JhGomezR/continents/README.md

 # continents
-Script SQL, contains information on the countries of the world
+Script SQL, contains information on the countries and continents of the world